carolinacraus/Election_Analysis/README.md

   - Ray Antony Doane received 3.1% of the votes and 11,606 number of votes
 - The winner of the election was:
   - Diana Regette, who received 73.8% of the votes and 272,892 number of votes
+- The voter turnout for each county showed:
+  - The voter turnout for Jefferson was 10.5%% which was 38,855 votes
+  - The voter turnout for Denver was 82.8% which was 85,213 votes
+  - The voter turnout for Arapahoe was 6.7% which was 85,213 votes which was 24,801
+- The county with the largest number of votes:
+  -  Denver with 82%, which was 85,213 votes

 ## Challlenges